Ircama/hostp2pd/README.md

 MAC randomization prevents listeners from using MAC addresses to build a history of device activity, thus increasing user privacy.

-Anyway, when using persistent groups, MAC addresses shall not vary in order to avoid breaking reconnections.
+Anyway, when using persistent groups, MAC addresses shall not vary in order to avoid breaking the group restart.
 This appears to be appropriately managed by Android devices.

-Nevertheless, on some UNIX devices (e.g., with Raspberry Pi OS., based on Debian Buster) reinvoking a persistent group after restarting wpa_supplicant will change the related virtual interface local address, breaking the reuse of the saved group in the peer system.
+Nevertheless, on some UNIX devices (e.g., with Raspberry Pi OS., based on Debian Buster) reinvoking a persistent group after restarting wpa_supplicant will change the local MAC address of the related virtual interface, breaking the reuse of the saved group in the peer system.

-This limitation prevents to setup effective Wi-Fi Direct configurations between Raspberry Pi and Android mobile phones.
+This limitation prevents to setup effective Wi-Fi Direct configurations between Raspberry Pi and Android mobile phones, which need to persist after a reboot.

+The only configuration strategy that at the moment appears to prevent MAC randomization with persistent groups might be the one mentioned [in a patch](http://w1.fi/cgit/hostap/commit/?id=9359cc8483eb84fbbb0a75cf64dcffd213fb412e) and it possibly only applicable to some nl80211 device drivers supporting it; in case, using `p2p_device_random_mac_addr=1` and `p2p_device_persistent_mac_addr=<mac address>` can do the job.
+Otherwise, a modification of the current version of *wpa_supplicant* might be needed.

-There is no valid configuration strategy at the moment that prevents MAC randomization with persistent groups.
-The following is a workaround that implies modifying *wpa_supplicant* sources and recompiling them.
+The following is a workaround that implies modifying *wpa_supplicant* sources and recompiling them; it exploits the usage of `p2p_device_persistent_mac_addr`, but not `p2p_device_random_mac_addr`.

 To download *wpa_supplicant* sources and prepare the environment: